Python-Markdown/markdown/docs/cli.md

 Note that while the `--extension_configs` option does specify the `myext` extension, you still need to load the extension with the `-x` option, or the configuration for that extension will be ignored.
-Further, if an extension requires a value that cannot be parsed in [JSON] (for example a reference to a function), one has to use a YML configuration file.
+Further, if an extension requires a value that cannot be parsed in JSON (for example a reference to a function), one has to use a YAML configuration file.

 The `--extension_configs` option will only support YAML configuration files if [PyYAML] is installed on your system.
 JSON should work with no additional